-Just making all the different monthly payments can be a chore that takes hours off your life, not to mention a big chunk of your paycheck.
+Just making all the different monthly payments can become a chore that takes hours off your life, not to mention a big chunk of your paycheck.
 And if you’re just making the minimum monthly payments, it might seem like you’ll be repaying your debts forever.

 Choosing a debt payoff strategy can ease your mind—and maybe even your wallet.
-A successful debt payoff strategy is one that helps you feel empowered and in charge of your finances, while keeping you motivated to get out of debt as soon as possible.
+A successful debt payoff strategy is typically one that helps you feel empowered and in control of your finances, while keeping you motivated to get out of debt as soon as possible.

-The Debt Snowball Method
+The Debt Snowball Method by Dave Ramsey

 The first of these snow-themed repayment methods is called the snowball method.
-Popularized by financial self-help guru Dave Ramsey , the concept behind this method is that paying off your smallest debt first (no matter the interest rate) will give you a feeling of accomplishment that will keep you motivated to pay off your next biggest debt and, eventually, tackle all of your existing debt.
+Popularized by financial self-help guru Dave Ramsey , the concept behind this strategy is that paying off your smallest debt first (regardless of the interest rate) will give you a feeling of accomplishment that will increase your motivation to pay off your next biggest debt and, eventually, tackle all of your existing debt.

 The Debt Avalanche Method

 How it works: Make a list of all your debts by order of interest rate, from the highest percentage to the lowest.
 While continuing to make all your minimum monthly payments on your existing debts, the avalanche method suggests that you also “attack” the highest interest rate loan with as many extra payments as you can.